stephansturges/Tator/readme.md

 - `crops/` (example cut-outs used for CLIP filtering)
 - optional `clip_head/` (a pretrained CLIP classifier head exported from the CLIP training tab)

+*(Screenshot coming: Agent Mining tab overview + per-class recipe details.)*

+#### Recommended workflow (best results)
+1. **Train CLIP first** on the dataset (Train CLIP tab).
+This gives you fast Auto Class while labeling and unlocks the most reliable “recipe search” because CLIP embeddings + (optional) pretrained CLIP heads become dataset-specific.
+2. **Mine recipes** in Agent Mining using a small validation percentage first (smoke test), then scale up once the logs/results look sane.
+3. **Apply + iterate** on a few representative images, then save/export the recipes you want to reuse elsewhere.

 High-level flow (what it’s doing, in human terms):
 1. **Split the dataset** into train/val (random seed is exposed so results are repeatable).
 2. For each class, pick a **small, diverse set of example crops** from the train split.